lucasldemello/react-zero-to-mastery-course/notes/lessons_74_to_x.md

 ## Dinamic data loading

-- If the request was successfull, we can add the item to the list after the request, making our app more performatic.
+- If the request was successful, we can add the item to the list after the request, making our app more efficient.

+## Fetch custom hook

+- It's normal to split functions that can be reused into hooks.
+- That's called a `custom hook`.
+- Usually, they are stored in a `hooks` folder.
+- We must use the pattern `setName`.